 Subject to a very limited number of exceptions, claimants are not entitled to submit any claims but their own to arbitration.
 Likewise, Swiss awards strictly entitle and bind the parties to the arbitration only.

 All qualified Swiss lawyers who are registered to represent parties in state courts must comply with Switzerland's professional rules, including its ethical provisions.
-Their entire contentious and non-contentious legal work (whether in or out of court) must comply with these professional rules.
-This includes, as a general rule, any work as arbitrator or counsel in arbitration proceedings, including cases with place of arbitration outside Switzerland.
+The entirety of their contentious and non-contentious legal work (whether in or out of court) must comply with these professional rules.
+This includes, as a general rule, any work as arbitrator or counsel in arbitration proceedings, including cases with a place of arbitration outside Switzerland.

 Third-party funding is not specifically addressed by Swiss statutory laws or Swiss arbitration law.
 However, the possibility of third-party funding and its limitations have been confirmed and analysed by the Swiss Federal Tribunal numerous times (decisions of the Swiss Federal Tribunal Nos 131 I 223 and 2C_814/2014).

 Third-party funding must not prevent Swiss lawyers from acting in line with the professional rules.
 As in all other cases, Swiss lawyers must act independently, keep client-related information confidential, and avoid conflicts of interest.
 In addition, Swiss lawyers must comply with the following limitations for success fee arrangements, which have been recently highlighted by the Swiss Federal Tribunal (decision of the Swiss Federal Tribunal No 4A_125/2018):